brotherbill/c00_greetings_d_wsl_ubuntu_template/WSL_Ubuntu_Setup_Guide.md

 Using **VS Code** and **PowerShell** provides an adequate environment to code and debug **D** projects in a **Linux Ubuntu** environment, where everything **just works**.

+## Step 0: About the instructor and the course

+- This step is optional.
+You may skip it if you are an experienced developer.
+If you are a newbie, consider reading it in full.
+It is fairly short.
+- I'm Brother Bill, your instructor on your path to learning D language.
+FWIW, I am an old timer, cutting my teeth on punch cards and machine language programming on an IBM 1620 mini-computer back in 1970.
+Since then I've worked for many companies and made many mistakes, some of which I learned something from.
+- The fact that you are taking this course, perhaps just the free parts, means that you don't need convincing as to why D language is worth learning and mastering.
+You may find this easily with a browser search.
+- We want to get to running and debugging the traditional Greetings, World app as quickly as possible, and this installation video is designed to do just that.
+Just enough narration to guide you to cover the steps needed to do this.
+- You don't need to know anything about the commands used in the installation.
+Just blindly follow the instructions to the letter.  (*This is not the time for improvisation*)
+- Remember that although Windows is generally case ignorant, Ubuntu Linux is generally case sensitive, with certain exceptions such as URL names.
+  - Use copy and paste to avoid typos, and have a smooth voyage of this nine part installation series.
+    - Don't rush to press Enter after the copy/paste.
+    - Breathe and double check the spelling, then press Enter
+- You will notice that the videos are simply edited, mostly to get the captions right, the umm's removed, and that's about it.
+If you are expecting a highly polished video with Power Point presentations, drawing animated red rectangles around highlighted code, background music and transitional effects, this is not the course for you.
+- Let's commence installing WSL on Windows 11, as this is necessary to be able to start coding and debugging D language projects in WSL (Ubuntu)

 ## Step 1: Install WSL on Windows 11

 1. Open **PowerShell** as **Administrator**